 This field shall specify the total number of Basic Groups physically read from the tape partition since the first time the partition was written.
 This number shall not include any read operation which is part of a Read-After-Write check.
-The number accumulates over the life of the tape but shall be zeroed by a format pass.
+The number accumulates over the life of the tape unless a format pass is performed, in which case this field is re-set to the value 0.